michaeldunnpro/cppraytracer/README.md

     return 0;
 }
 ```
-The included example_scene.cpp file contains a more complex example scene,
+The included `example_scene.cpp` file contains a more complex example scene,
 which you can use as a reference when creating your own scenes.

 ### Compiling, Testing and cleaning
-Here are the commands that you can run from the projects makefile,
+Here are the commands that you can run from the project's makefile,
 located in the project root directory.

 Compiling the test code: